Empirically Constraining the Spectra of Stellar Surface Features Using Time-Resolved Spectroscopy: Retrieval Framework

-Given a set of synthetic observations, we now describe the framework used to constrain the properties of individual components (size, positions, and spectra).
-The total flux observed, Flux($\lambda$,t), at a given wavelength $\lambda$ and time $t$ is a linear combination of the geometric signals of all the components modulated by the spectral signal of each component and can thus be written as:
+The observed flux at a given time and wavelength can be expressed as a linear combination of the stellar photosphere and the heterogeneity spectra (scaled by their relative projected surface area):

-where $\Lambda_{\mathrm{phot}}(\lambda)$ is the (constant in time) spectral signal of the photosphere, $\Lambda_i(\lambda)$ is the spectrum of the $i^{th}$ heterogeneity, and $S_{i}(t)$ is the time-varying geometric projection of a heterogeneity, which is a function of its size and position on the stellar surface, as well as any limb-darkening effects.
+where $\Lambda_{\mathrm{phot}}(\lambda)$ is the (constant in time) spectral signal of the photosphere (\R{including limb-darkening effects}), $\Lambda_i(\lambda)$ is the spectrum of the $i^{th}$ heterogeneity, and $S_{i}(t)$ is the time-varying geometric projection of a heterogeneity, which is a function of its size and position on the stellar surface, as well as any limb-darkening effects.
 The sum runs over the number of individual heterogeneity features.
-A graphical depiction of this decomposition is show in \autoref{fig: spot schematic}
+A graphical depiction of this decomposition is show\RR{n} in \autoref{fig:spot_schematic}.

-Within an MCMC framework, the linear component of the model can be estimated using SVD, allowing us to leverage rapid and robust libraries available in Python to retrieve the spectral signal of each feature in just a few milliseconds on a modern laptop computer.
-The benefit of this separation is that the geometric signal of any surface features can often be estimated from a white light curve, as well as with more sophisticated techniques to analyze the frequency components of the light curves.
-Thus strong priors can be placed on the position and sizes of heterogeneities, which reduces the overall time needed to run such a retrieval.